zextras/tech-doc/source/suite/installation.rst

 -  ``yyy.yyy.yyy.yyy`` is the First Proxy server which will send request to another proxy server or the destination server.

-..

-   **Note**

-   If there are multiple proxy servers, then the left most will always be the IP address of the Originating client.
+.. note:: If there are multiple proxy servers, then the left-most will always be the IP address of the Originating client.
 If there is only one proxy server which forwards request directly to destination server, then OIP will have only one entry (i.e. for Originating client IP).

 .. _nginx-templates-oip: